GuanJms/crime-surveillance/patrol-service/README.md

 ## Assumptions

 At the user end, patrol is scheduled to update location every second, and every two seconds the location and status will be populated to Postgres for data persistence.

+## Redis

+Redis is used for fast updating with patrols.

+### Redis Modelings

+- Location updating in Redis does not allow partial updating, only update the full location once to prevent inconsistency